-According to a new study published this year, nutritional imbalances could be responsible for many cases of unexplained infertility.
+According to a recent study, nutritional imbalances could be responsible for many cases of unexplained infertility.

 An Italian team of scientists around MD Marco Noventa examined the dietary patterns of 257 healthy Italian women aged between 18 and 40 years.
 Among these, 198 women were affected by unexplained infertility.
 The researchers looked for abnormalities in lifestyle and both micronutrient and macronutrient intake and compared the data between subfertile and fertile women.

-After analysis, the authors of the study found that women affected by unexplained infertility, when compared with those with spontaneous pregnancy, showed higher weight, BMI, waist circumference, and, as expected, a lower prevalence of regular daily physical activity.
+After analysis, the authors of the study found that women affected by unexplained infertility, when compared with those with spontaneous pregnancy, showed higher weight, BMI, waist circumference, and lower regular daily physical activity.

 In their daily diet, subfertile women seemed to consume more sugars and saturated fatty acids and their vitamin intake was below the recommended daily dose for all the considered vitamins with the exception of vitamin B6.
 Importantly, fertile as well as subfertile women showed inadequate intake of folic acid and vitamin D.

-In a second phase of the study, the women were offered the opportunity to receive a prescription for a 3-month daily dietary supplementation given immediately prior to commencing IVF treatment.
+In a second phase of the study, the women were offered the opportunity to receive a prescription for a 3-month daily dietary supplementation prior to commencing IVF treatment.

 After analysis of IVF treatment outcome, the scientists observed that patients without identified dietary abnormalities benefited from iron and folic supplementation alone, while patients with minimal dietary imbalance significantly benefited from multi-micronutrient supplementation, achieving a success rate of patients without nutritional imbalances.
 However, in cases of severe dietary abnormalities, long-term dietary education and supplementation encompassing inositols was needed to achieve improvement of ART outcome.